Arffornia/Nexus_Saver/README.md

 saver.save("key", "value");
 ```

-Nb: if you set a variable that already exists, it will simply overwrite it.
+Nb: If you set a variable that already exists, it will simply overwrite it.

 #### Load a variable :
 You can easily load a variable like this :